Is hotel management a good career?

 1. Leadership

-As a hotel leader, you’ll need to instil the highest standards of customer service in your staff and be an inspiring and confident manager.
+As a hotel leader, you’ll need to instill the highest standards of customer service in your staff and be an inspiring and confident manager.

 2. Communication